Unmanned Aerial Systems Pty Ltd

 I am incredibly impressed with the design and performance of machines that have succeeded in VTOL flight like the Harrier and V22 Osprey.
 These aircraft types are unique and fulfill specific and important roles, but neither of these is a true blend of a helicopter and fixed wing aircraft.

 The knowledge gained combined with my personal experiences has been drawn upon in the development of the StopRotor project.

 Rowan Watkins: Inventor

-The StopRotor aircraft technology is covered by a detailed provisional applications lodged in Sydney, Australia commencing 2012.
+The StopRotor aircraft is patented technology.
+Provisional applications were lodged in Sydney, Australia commencing 2012.

 A PCT application was lodged in 2013 and following that applications in individual countries will proceed within the allotted time frame.